iamfatima/iamfatima/README.md

-### Hello there!
+### Hi, I'm Maria!

-✨ Who am I?
+I'm currently on my second year of a Computer Science student at Instituto Superior Técnico.

-My name is Maria and I'm currently on my second year of a Computer Science student at Instituto Superior Técnico.
+I'm working on improving my skills in programming and I look foward to learn as much as I can!